ppv-1/redact-demon/README.md

 2. Double layer of detection through Regex and the NER model
 3. Simple alert system for PII entities detected
 4. Local model to prevent any data from leaving your browser
-5. Customise which patterns you want to redact (dont redact email, redact urls)
+5. Customise which patterns you want to redact (E.g Don't redact emails, redact URLs)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>